 Over the past several years, LSS has established or enhanced key processes to better manage organizational capacity.
-Improved timekeeping, project management, and service and divisional planning have strengthened the society's capacity to undertake the strategies laid out in this plan, as well as to respond effectively to our changing environment.
-However, sustained growth in service demand not supported by increased revenues has reduced our capacity to achieve our goals in future years.
-As for all organizations, capacity will remain an ongoing management issue.
-Fiscal circumstances and service demand are recognized as strategic issues on page 10.
+Project management and service and divisional planning have strengthened the society's capacity to undertake the strategies laid out in this plan, as well as to respond effectively to our changing environment.
+However, managing increasing demand with decreasing non-government revenue requires significant time, resources, and cross-departmental collaboration, and reduces our capacity to achieve our goals in future years.
+Further, implementing service and staff reductions diverts time and resources away from service provision and affects employee engagement.
+As for all organizations in challenging times, capacity remains an ongoing management issue.